News

 In its 2025 Pet Food Production and Ingredient Analysis report, the Pet Food Institute noted that in 2024, US pet food manufacturers incorporated more than 3 million tons of upcycled ingredients into dog food products, and more than one million tons into cat food.
 That represented a 44% total share of the 9.8 million tons of pet food produced overall.

-Earlier this year, independent third-party food verification company Where Food Comes From introduced its Upcycled Certified label in collaboration with industry organisation Pet Sustainability Coalition.
+Earlier this year, independent third-party food verification company Where Food Comes From introduced its Upcycled Certified label.

 Some manufacturers have worked to produce pet food products manufactured exclusively from upcycled ingredients.